 To help students stay connected during emergencies, the DOE is lending internet-enabled iPads to support remote learning for students.
 If you would like to request a device for a NYC student in your family, please visit the DOE.

 Count Me In!
 Information collected by the US Census will determine New York City’s share of billions of dollars in federal funds for public education, affordable housing, and infrastructure — as well as the number of seats New Yorkers have in Congress.
-It's not too late to participate; follow the prompts via this link to complete your questionnaire.
+Hurry, the census will cease collecting questionnaires on September 30 due to COVID-19; follow the prompts via this link to complete your questionnaire.

 The Bronx Defenders is a public defender nonprofit that is committed to transforming how low-income people in the Bronx are represented in the justice system.
 For people needing assistance with legal emergencies, call: 347-778-1266.

 The Bronx Freedom Fund has reunited thousands of families separated by bail, while pioneering the revolving bail fund model as a tool in the fight against mass incarceration and the criminalization of race and poverty.
-Get involved by joining the Dollar Bail Brigade - a coalition of volunteers the Freedom Fund partners with that pay people’s one dollar bails in their spare time.
+Get involved by joining the Dollar Bail Brigade - a coalition of volunteers that help pay people’s $1 bails in their spare time.

 Black Lives Matter is a global organization whose mission is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
 The Ways to Help directory offers Resources on Donating, Activism, and Supporting Black Lives Matter.
 In addition to Black Lives Matter, this guide introduces lesser known Black Lives Matter organizations and funds based in the US, UK, Nigeria, and South Africa.

 The Black School’s mission is to promote and extend the legacy of art in Black radical histories by providing innovative education alternatives centered in Black love.
-Through youth art workshops, community wide events/programing, and a student staffed art and design studio, TBS uses art to transform social realities while celebrating Black people's history and the beauty and ingenuity of ever-evolving Black culture.
+Through youth workshops, community wide events/programing, and a student staffed design studio, TBS uses art to transform social realities while celebrating Black people's history, beauty, and ingenuity.
 Donations supporting the Black School's mission are accpeted by cashapp and paypal.